 - Open your mind and research natural measures.
 We have the benefit of living in the internet age where there is an avalanche of information at our fingertips.
 Yes, you have to be diligent and analytical to sift out the nonsense, but DO IT.
 It could save your life like it did mine.

 This applies to coronavirus.
 The official response to it has been very, very expert-advice-driven, but with too little scrutiny on the experts' analysis or conclusions.
 The experts are operating largely in the realm of speculative models, not proven facts.
 And they are doing what experts do, assuming their narrow expertise accounts for the entire universe of relevant factors of a matter, when in reality the universe of relevant factors is much, much larger than their expertise (if you ask a hammer, everything's a nail).
 These experts have not been required to show their analysis, prove their conclusions, or take any responsibility for the drastic, destructive measures they have recommended/mandated.
 And they each parrot each other; precious few of them are an original, independent source.
 Therefore the burden falls on YOU to apply critical analysis, do research, ask follow-up questions, and demand proof before you draw any conclusions.
 The phenomenon of reckless caution compelled by fear of grave error has prevailed over critical analysis and sound judgment.
-Coronavirus is a hazard, but the danger has been exaggerated, and the drastic measures against it are like a nuclear bomb on a single building; they're overkill.
+Coronavirus is a hazard, but the danger has been exaggerated, and the drastic measures against it are like a nuclear bomb on a single enemy building; they're overkill.
+And don't even get me started about the mistakes being made in treatment, testing, data compilation, and media reporting.

-For a similar perspective on this from a REAL expert, see:
+For a proven treatment protocol from a REAL expert, see: